What is Operational Excellence?

 What is the Operational Excellence Programs?

-The Department of Industrial and Information Engineering has worked with several companies and organizations, such as Boeing, East Tennessee Children’s Hospital, Link Belt, Newell/Rubbermaid, Oak Ridge National Laboratory, Panasonic Electronic Devices Corp, Toyoda-Koki TRW Automotive, and Volvo Construction Equipment, implementing lean practices by applying the right tools for the right processes and developing a sustainable culture.
+The Department of Industrial and Systems Engineering has worked with several companies and organizations, such as Boeing, East Tennessee Children’s Hospital, Link-Belt, Newell/Rubbermaid, Oak Ridge National Laboratory, Denso, Toyoda-Koki TRW Automotive, and Volvo Construction Equipment, implementing lean practices by applying the right tools for the right processes and developing a sustainable culture.

-Thanks to this experience, we have developed a five-week summer program for students interested in learning about Lean and gaining experience in the methodology and applications.
+Thanks to this experience, we have developed some programs for people interested in learning about Operational Excellence, Decision-Making and Lean, and gaining experience in the methodologies and applications.